Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 We assume that you have a domain name and a subdomain already configured from your registrar for the EML AdminTool, and an SSL certificate.
 For exemple, [emlat.my-minecraft-server.com](https://emlat.my-minecraft-server.com).

 You have to configure your web server to use the EML AdminTool.

-For more information, you can read the [NGINX documentation](https://nginx.org/en/docs) or the [Apache documentation](https://httpd.apache.org/docs/2.4).

 <details>
 <summary>NGINX configuration example</summary>